Using Navmesh Off Mesh Links

 // There always is another waypoint after the LinkStart

-var linkDestination = agent.GetWaypoint(f, waypointIndex + 1);
+var linkDestination = agent.GetWaypoint(frame, waypointIndex + 1);

 f.Unsafe.GetPointer<Transform2D>(entity)->Position = linkDestination.XZ;